LibertyDSNP/spec/pages/DSNP/UserData.md

 The Get User Data Operation takes the following parameters:
 * The DSNP User Id of the user who controls the data
   * Note: While _writing_ user data is reserved for the user and any delegates, anyone on the network can read any user's data (though it may be encrypted).
-* The user data types (by system name) that should be retrieved.
+* The User Data Types (by system name) that should be retrieved.

-The operation returns a mapping of user data type to data chunks, with each data chunk annotated with an entity tag and (optionally) a key identifier.
+The operation returns a mapping of User Data Type to data chunks, with each data chunk annotated with an entity tag and (optionally) a key identifier.
 (Note that this is the same general structure as the input data for [Replace User Data](#replace-user-data-operation), for each requested data type.
 If no chunks for a requested data type exist, an implementation MAY omit that data type from the response.

 To transform the data from the output to Avro binary records, a consumer should apply the following algorithm to each data type included:
-1. Determine the relevant encryption algorithm, compression codec, and object schema from the user data type and version noted.
+1. Determine the relevant encryption algorithm, compression codec, and object schema from the User Data Type and version noted.
 1. For each chunk,
     1. If encryption is indicated, decrypt the chunk data using the user's secret key (identified using the key identifier) as in the [libsodium](https://doc.libsodium.org/public-key_cryptography/sealed_boxes) function `crypto_box_seal_open`.
     1. If compression is required, uncompress the chunk data using the specified codec.